-The recipient of the Beverly Sills Artist Award for 2014, Michael Fabiano is considered one of the greatest young tenors in the world today.
-Of his performance as Oronte in Verdi’s I Lombardi Alla Prima Crociata, with Opera Orchestra of New York, The New York Times wrote: “What everyone who attended a concert by the Opera Orchestra of New York at Avery Fisher Hall on Monday night seemed to be thinking when the show was over might have been summarized in a Twitter post:’Michael Fabiano OMG.’
+The recipient of the 2014 Richard Tucker Award and the 2014 Beverly Sills Artist Award, Michael Fabiano is the first person to win both awards in the same year, and is considered one of the greatest young tenors in the world today.
+Of his performance as Oronte in Verdi’s I Lombardi Alla Prima Crociata with Opera Orchestra of New York, The New York Times wrote: “What everyone who attended a concert by the Opera Orchestra of New York at Avery Fisher Hall on Monday night seemed to be thinking when the show was over might have been summarized in a Twitter post:’Michael Fabiano OMG.’
 The sentiment was evident whenever that tenor opened his mouth, to judge by the prolonged ovations and shouts that followed.”

 Mr. Fabiano ushered in the 2012/13 season with his return to the Metropolitan Opera for performances as Cassio in Otello.
 He made his debuts at the Seattle Opera and Opera Lyra Ottawa as Rodolfo in La Bohème, a role he also performed at the Dresden Semperoper.
 Mr. Fabiano made his debuts at the Casals Festival and with the Oslo Philharmonic in the Verdi Requiem, and with the San Francisco Symphony in two Beethoven concerts: the first featured the song cycle An die ferne Geliebte, and the second, the Missa Solemnis under the direction of Michael Tilson Thomas.
 He created a sensation singing Oronte in Opera Orchestra of New York’s concert performance of Verdi’s I Lombardi alla Prima Crociata in Avery Fisher Hall, performed in recital at the Mondavi Center for the Performing Arts, made a highly acclaimed American recital debut as part of the distinguished Harriman-Jewell Series in Kansas City, MO, and this summer he debuted at the Santa Fe Opera as Alfredo in La Traviata.

-In the course of the 2011/12 season, Mr. Fabiano made his debuts at the San Francisco Opera as Gennaro in Donizetti’s Lucrezia Borgia, the Teatro Real as Christian in Alfano’s Cyrano de Bergerac, Los Angeles Philharmonic in the world premiere performances of the “Prologue” to Shostakovich’s opera Orango (under the direction of Esa-Pekka Salonen), The Dream of Gerontius with the Wiener Symphoniker, Grant Park Music Festival (Verdi Requiem), and Rigoletto at Florida Grand Opera.
-He returned to the Dresden Semperoper for performances in Rigoletto, and sang in a staged performance of the Verdi Requiem at Oper Köln.
+In the course of the 2011/12 season, Mr. Fabiano made his debuts at the San Francisco Opera as Gennaro in Donizetti’s Lucrezia Borgia, the Teatro Real as Christian in Alfano’s Cyrano de Bergerac, Los Angeles Philharmonic in the world premiere performances of the “Prologue” to Shostakovich’s opera Orango under the direction of Esa-Pekka Salonen, The Dream of Gerontius with the Wiener Symphoniker, Grant Park Music Festival (Verdi Requiem), and Rigoletto at Florida Grand Opera.
+He returned to the Dresden Semperoper for performances in Rigoletto and sang in a staged performance of the Verdi Requiem at Oper Köln.
 Mr. Fabiano debuted with the Cleveland Orchestra at the Blossom Music Festival, and at the Stern Grove Festival with the San Francisco Opera Orchestra in showcases of arias and duets.

 Mr. Fabiano is the winner of numerous competitions, most notably Grand Prize Winner of the Metropolitan Opera National Council Auditions.
-He is a graduate of the prestigious Academy of Vocal Arts in Philadelphia.